Links

 Data source weights

 To calculate both data type and overall association scores, evidence is weighted using a factor that aims to calibrate the relevance of each data source relative to others.
-The default weights used in the web application can be modified by the user in the API, to adjust to different prioritisation strategies.
+The default weights used in the web application can be modified by the user to adjust to different prioritisation strategies, both in the API and in the user interface through the "Advanced Option" tab from the new Associations on the Fly page.

 Europe PMC